We are committed to building a better justice system for all Victorians.

 Our strategic advocacy priorities

-1. As part of our ongoing commitment to upholding First Nations peoples’ right to self-determination, we will be led by the expertise of, and work collaboratively with, Aboriginal community-controlled organisations and stakeholders to inform our advocacy and reform work, and support truth-telling and treaty processes in Victoria.
+- Self-determination – As part of our ongoing commitment to upholding First Nations peoples’ right to self-determination, we will be led by the expertise of, and work collaboratively with Aboriginal community-controlled organisations, stakeholders and First Nations communities to inform our advocacy and reform work, and support truth-telling and Treaty processes in Victoria.

-2. Our advocacy is shaped by the experiences and expertise of people directly affected.
+- Lived experience – Our advocacy is shaped by the experiences and expertise of people directly affected by laws, policies and systems.

-3. We recognise that different aspects of identity—including race, sexual orientation, gender identity, disability, age, and socioeconomic status—intersect to affect a person’s experiences of discrimination and inequity.
+- Intersectionality – We recognise that different aspects of identity – including race, ethnicity, sexual orientation, gender identity, disability, mental health issues, neurodiversity, age, migration and socioeconomic status – intersect to affect a person’s experiences ofdiscrimination and inequity.

-4. We acknowledge and challenge structural discrimination, with a particular focus on structural racism, and will work with communities of colour and other affected communities to improve access to justice and build fairer laws and systems.
+- Anti-discrimination – We acknowledge and challenge discrimination, and systemic and structural racism, with a focus on anti-racism and working with marginalised and minority communities to improve access to justice and build fairer laws and systems.

 Our priorities

-We will prioritise advocacy aimed at achieving the following improvements in law and policy and better outcomes for clients and the community:
+We will prioritise advocacy aimed at achieving these improvements in law and policy and better outcomes for clients and the community.

-1. Systemic reform to improve women’s safety, including reducing misidentification of the primary aggressor of family violence.
+- Safety for women, gender-diverse people and children – Systemic reform to improve safety for women, gender-diverse people and children, including reducing misidentification of the primary aggressor of family violence.

-2. Implementation of recommendations from the Yoorrook Justice Commission in the pursuit of meaningful and transformational structural change.
+- First Nations justice – Implementation of recommendations from the Yoorrook Justice Commission to ensure lasting and systemic change.

-1. Raise the age of criminal responsibility to 14 and the age of imprisonment to 16 without delay, and embed the necessary supports children and young people need to thrive.
+b. raising the age of criminal responsibility to 14 and the age of imprisonment to 16 without delay

-2. End over-criminalisation and the disproportionate representation of First Nations children in the youth justice system.
+c. ending the over-criminalisation and the disproportionate representation of First Nations children and children of colour in the youth justice system.

-6. Mental health reforms that promote consumer rights, embed consumer leadership and cultural safety, and increase accountability to ensure we work toward the elimination of compulsory treatment and seclusion and restrictive practices.
+Mental health reforms – Mental health reforms that promote consumer rights, embed consumer leadership, self-determined responses and cultural safety, and increase accountability to:

-7. Strengthen rights and accountability across Federal systems, with a particular focus on social security, migration, the National Disability Insurance Scheme, and a national human rights framework.
+- Federal systems – Strengthen rights and accountability across federal systems, with a particular focus on social security, migration, the National Disability Insurance Scheme and human rights and equality reforms.

-We may also undertake strategic advocacy work in response to emerging or urgent systemic issues or to reform processes (for example, reviews, commissions, inquiries or legislative change) that are not identified in these priorities.
+We may also do strategic advocacy work in response to emerging or urgent systemic issues or to reform processes (such as reviews, commissions, inquiries or legislative change) that are not identified in these priorities.

 Updated